 The Burke Gallery at Trinity College is a permanent gallery space in our Gateway Building, which features the College's own rich art collections plus a rotation of curated exhibitions.

-The visual arts have long been an important element of the collegiate experience at Trinity, from public sculptural works in the grounds to the Dining Hall's remarkable collection of Australian portraiture.
+The visual arts have long been an important element of the collegiate experience at Trinity, from public sculptural works on the grounds to the Dining Hall's remarkable collection of Australian portraiture.

 Exhibitions at the Burke Gallery